 Indoor Air Quality (IAQ) is not just an industry buzzword; it’s important to your health.
-Poor IAQ has been linked to symptoms like headaches, fatigue, mental fog, irritation of the eyes, nose, throat and lungs and asthma.
 Many studies have shown that indoor air can be much poorer in quality than outdoor air, even in highly industrialized cities.
+Below

 Poor indoor air quality can lead to various health issues, including respiratory problems, allergies, asthma, and other respiratory diseases.
 Contaminants such as dust, mold, pollen, and pollutants can exacerbate existing health conditions.

 Clean and fresh air contributes to a comfortable and productive indoor environment.
 Which can lead to discomfort, fatigue, and a decrease in overall well-being, which can, in turn, affect productivity and concentration.

 High levels of indoor pollutants can trigger or worsen these conditions.
 Individuals with pre-existing respiratory conditions, such as asthma or chronic obstructive pulmonary disease (COPD), are particularly sensitive to it.

 Indoor air pollutants such as dust mites, pet dander, mold, and volatile organic compounds (VOCs) can trigger allergies and sensitivities.
 Improving indoor air quality can alleviate symptoms for individuals who are allergic or sensitive to these substances.